Key Takeaway

 Moderate Weight Loss and Spinal Benefits

 At the diabetes dose of 1.0 to 2.0 mg, Ozempic produces average weight loss of 5% to 7% .
-For a 260-pound patient with chronic back pain, that is a loss of 13 to 18 pounds.
-Using established biomechanical data , this translates to:
+For a 260-pound patient with chronic back pain, that's a loss of 13 to 18 pounds.
+Using established biomechanical data , this translates to: For a complete cost breakdown, see our cheapest semaglutide options.

 - 13 to 18 fewer pounds of compressive force on the lumbar spine while standing